Jean Bernadt

 Jean Bernadt (née Alkin) (19 May 1914 – 9 April 2011) was a South African anti-apartheid activist.

 She was an active member of the Communist Party of South Africa (CPSA), the Congress of Democrats, the Federation of South African Women and the Black Sash among other institutions.
 In 1940 she married Himan (Himie) Bernadt and she had three children.

+Early life

+Jean Bernadt (née Alkin) was born in Panevėžys, Lithuania on 19 May 1914.
+She was the eldest of four children.
+When Jean was about six years old, her family moved to South Africa.
+She matriculated at Cape Town High School in 1934.